Vani Jairam: Tamil cinema

-While Vani's popularity continued to soar in Bollywood cinema, she started getting offers from the South Indian industry.
+While Vani's popularity continued to soar in Bollywood cinema, she started getting offers from the Cinema of South India.
 In 1973, she recorded her first Tamil song for the film Thayum Seiyum under the music direction of S. M. Subbaiah Naidu.
 However, the film remains unreleased to date and the song remained in the cans.
 Her first released song was a duet romantic song with T. M. Soundararajan for the film Veettukku Vandha Marumagal (1973).
 The song "Or Idam Unnidam" was composed by the duo Shankar–Ganesh, with whom, Vani went on to record maximum songs in Tamil cinema.
 Immediately after this, she was employed by one of the most successful director-composer duos, K. Balachander and M. S. Viswanathan, for their successful film Sollathaan Ninaikkiren for a solo song "Malarpol Sirippathu Pathinaaru".
 Thus began her long association with the top-rated music directors in Tamil cinema.
 Her biggest break came through the song "Malligai En Mannan Mayangum" from the film Dheerga Sumangali (1974), again composed by M. S. Viswanathan.
-Vani recalled that it was a challenging song and "he (Viswanathan) trusted me with it".She sung many songs composed by M.S.Viswanathan and Shakar Ganesh.
+Vani recalled that it was a challenging song and "he (Viswanathan) trusted me with it".
+She sang many songs composed by M.S.Viswanathan and Shankar–Ganesh.
 M.S.Viswanathan by seeing her amazing grasping power and ability to write swaras immediately mentioned her as 'Blotting paper'.
 When Vani was in Madras (now Chennai) for two music concerts at a Bhajan Sammelan, Viswanathan, who was the chief guest, was impressed by her performance and gave her the opportunity to sing the song.
 The song received laurels and accolades for both its composition and vocal rendition.
 It was in the same year, she recorded a duet song with S. P. Balasubrahmanyam for music director Vijaya Bhaskar for the film Engamma Sapatham.
 It was later reported that Vani's voice featured in all the films which had Vijaya Bhaskar as the composer in both Tamil and Kannada film industries.